Wylie High School (Wylie, Texas): History

-In the 1890s, the town of Wylie had been served by a small school with a small amount of funding, primarily contributed by the parents of the students of the schools.
+In the 1890s, the town of Wylie had been served by a small school operating on a limited budget, primarily contributed by the parents of the students of the schools.
 Ovid Birmingham noticed this problem while traveling and established Wylie ISD in 1901–1902.
 He set limits of the district that all citizens in that area would pay taxes to support the district.
 The Birmingham family soon provided money to build the original Wylie High School.
 Wylie High has resided in several different buildings in its history.

 Beginning in the 1976 school year, Wylie High School moved to a new building at 516 Hilltop Lane.
 This building could hold up to 600 students prior to the 1985 expansion of the school.
-This building, once the new Wylie High School was opened in 1996, was converted into Wylie Junior High School, later becoming Burnett Junior High School, named after the former principal of Wylie High School, Grady Burnett.
+Once the new Wylie High School was opened in 1996, this building was converted into Wylie Junior High School, later becoming Burnett Junior High School, named after the former principal of Wylie High School, Grady Burnett.

 Wylie East High School was opened for the 2007–2008 school year.
 The school initially served solely ninth grade students.
-Wylie East became a 9-12 school with the Class of 2012 being the first class to graduate after the district voted to have multiple 9-12 campuses in January 2008.
+Wylie East became a 9-12 school, with the Class of 2012 being the first class to graduate after the district voted to have multiple 9-12 campuses in January 2008.
 Wylie East began the 2009–2010 school year with freshmen and sophomores.
 Wylie ISD serves most of the city of Wylie, including the city of St. Paul, a portion of the city of Murphy, and the Collin County portion of the city of Sachse.
-Enrollment has grown to just over 10,000 students with more than 2685 full-time employees.
+Enrollment has grown to just over 19,000 students with more than 2000 full-time employees.

-In 2020, former principal Virdie Montgomery drove 800 miles to personally congratulate all 612 graduating seniors after graduation ceremonies were canceled due to the Covid-19 pandemic.
+In 2020, then current principal Virdie Montgomery drove 800 miles to personally congratulate all 612 graduating seniors after graduation ceremonies were canceled due to the COVID-19 pandemic.
+Wylie High School's current principal is Brian Alexander.

+Starting in the 2026-2027 school year, McMillan Junior High School, which, since its opening, had to evenly split its 8th grade class between Wylie High and Wylie East High school, will now exclusively feed into Wylie High, following the addition of two new schools in the WEHS feeder pattern.

 Activities

 The extracurricular activities offered at Wylie High School are many and varied due to the school's large size.
 There are chapters of national organizations such as the National Honor Society and the Air Force Junior ROTC, as well as service organizations such as SkillsUSA, Rachel's Challenge, Spanish Club, French Club, Debate, and FCCLA.
-The usual range of athletic and music organizations, Choir, Band, Orchestra and Theatre, are available for students to join also including Drill Team and Cheer.
+The usual range of athletic and music organizations, Choir, Band, Orchestra and Theatre, are available for students to join also, including Drill Team and Cheer.